Abha Khatua

-Abha Khatua (born 7 September 1995) is an Indian professional shot putter.
-She represented her country in 2023 Asian Athletics Championships where she won silver.
-Khatua holds the Indian national record of 18.41 metres.
-She qualified for 2024 Summer Olympics in Paris but was dropped in the last minute and was recalled from the training camp in Europe.
+Abha Khatua (born 7 September 1995) is an Indian shot putter.
+She represented her country at the 2023 Asian Championships where she won silver.
+Khatua holds the Indian national record of 18.41 m.

+Early life

+Khatua was born in Khursi village near Belda, West Bengal.
+Her father is a farmer, who works as sharecropper and does not own a land.
+Khatua used to help her father with farming whenever she was at home.

 Career

 Khatua was enrolled to the Sports Authority of India hostel in Kolkata in 2018, receiving her first significant break.
-She tried several track and field events, including javelin, shot put, 100 metres, 200 metres, 400 metres, and the heptathlon.
+She tried several track and field events, including javelin, shot put, 100 m, 200 m, 400 m, and the heptathlon.
 Hepathlon helped her to improve her overall athletic skills.
 In 2019, she made the most progress in shot put and chose to remain with it.
-In 2022, Khatua won gold at the 1st Indian Open Throws Competition held at Patiala, by throwing 17.09 meters in Women's shot put and won gold.
-In 2023 Asian Athletics Championships, she finished second by throwing 18.06 meters and equalled the shot put national record of Manpreet Kaur.
+In 2022, Khatua won gold at the 1st Indian Open Throws Competition held at Patiala, by throwing 17.09 m in shot put and won gold.
+In 2023 Asian Athletics Championships, she finished second by throwing 18.06 m and equalled the shot put national record of Manpreet Kaur.

-In May 2024, Abha broke the women's shot put national record with a throw of 18.41 meters at the National Federation Cup athletics tournament in Bhubaneswar.
+In May 2024, Abha broke the women's shot put national record with a throw of 18.41 m at the National Federation Cup tournament in Bhubaneswar.

-Personal life

-Khatua lives in a distant village of Khurshi in West Midnapur, West Bengal.
-Her father is a farmer, who works as Sharecropper and does not own a land.
-Khatua used to help her father with farming whenever she was at home.
+She qualified for 2024 Paris Olympics but was dropped in the last minute and was recalled from the training camp in Europe.